 The Convict Cichlid is from Central America rather than Africa.
 As one would imagine, this fish has distinct black and white stripes on its body.

 This African cichlid is a vibrant addition to an aquarium with its striking blue color.
 It is sometimes called the Electric Blue Hap or the Hap Ahli.

 Suitable for new cichlid-keepers, the Electric Blue is relatively easy to care for and can sometimes cohabitate with other cichlids.
-A word of warning: don’t place your Electric Blue African cichlid in the same tank as a Peacock cichlid.
+A word of warning: don’t place your Electric Blue in the same tank as Peacock cichlids with the same colors.

-Another good choice for less experienced fish hobbyists, the Electric Yellow cichlid is small (usually about 3 inches) and somewhat less aggressive than many other types of cichlids.
+Another good choice for less experienced fish hobbyists, the Electric Yellow cichlid is small (usually about 3 inches).They are also somewhat less aggressive than many other types of African cichlids.

 The distinguishing feature of the Electric Yellow is its bright yellow coloring, accented by stark black on the tips of its fins.
 It also has a notably long dorsal fin, which runs the entirety of its body.

-Other names this African cichlid goes by include Yellow Lab and Lemon Drop.
+Other names these African cichlids go by include Yellow Lab and Lemon Drop.